-Each plaque’s armature was hand-carved by Larsen.
-On plaques with relief carving, he was careful to make all angles slope inwards so the latex molds made from the master could be easily removed and that the plaques themselves would easily slip out of the molds.
-On one of each plaque’s edges, he added an incised copyright notice along with his name, “H.A.
+Larsen hand-carved each plaque’s armature.
+On plaques with relief carving (which was virtually all of them), he was careful to make all angles slope inwards so the latex molds made from the master could be easily removed, the plaques themselves easily slipping out.
+On an edge of each plaque, he added an incised copyright notice along with his name, “H.A.
 Larsen,” the plaque’s item number, and the place the plaque was made, either in West Liberty or Oswego.

 After Larsen produced a master carving, it was taken to the factory where molds were prepared by spraying the master with a mold release and then spraying liquid latex onto the master.
 The latex was allowed to dry and was then peeled off the master, and another mold was prepared the same way.

 The latex mold was sunk into a shallow box filled with liquid Hydrocal™, which was allowed to dry, thus providing a firm base for the mold.
 This was especially important for the larger plaques because the weight of the wet Hydrocal™ could distort the mold and ruin the plaque.

 After the plaques dried, they were removed from the molds and taken to the drying room.
 There, they were allowed to cure in the room’s elevated heat and lowered humidity.